 “I did attend several educational programs through the [Frances Pew Hayes] Center for Lifelong Learning as well as the Center for Nonprofit Excellence.
 Both offered additional opportunities for personal and professional growth,” she said.

 While balancing a full-time job, school and family, Smith sought encouragement and support from her husband and two children, Tyler and Lydia.
 “We all kept perspective that this journey would only be two to three years, and we could sacrifice what was needed to get it done,” she said, and in August 2016, she completed her program and earned her master’s degree.

 With one more degree to add to her resume, Smith is prepared to take on new and exciting opportunities.
-As the vice president of business development at Avow, she has spent the last five years leading the organization’s marketing and outreach professionals.
-“It is important to me to have a good understanding of all aspects of the business so that I may identify opportunities to support the work of others through my knowledge, experience and extensive network,” she explained.
+Accepting the position of vice president of business development at Avow in 2012, she led the organization’s marketing and outreach professionals.
+Now, as the senior vice president of engagement, she continues to work with marketing and outreach, supporting and developing resources for Avow's various services.